Wynton Kelly: Playing style

 Kelly played "with a crisp, leaping rhythmic blues approach that generated intense excitement", wrote The Washington Post's obituarist.
 The happiness conveyed in his playing was described by Cobb: "It's happy sounding all the time.
 It's got a West Indian kind of hop to it.
 Always sparkling".
 The Rough Guide to Jazz stated that Kelly "combined boppish lines and bluesy interpolations, but with a taut sense of timing quite unlike anyone else except his many imitators", and highlighted the effectiveness of his block chords in contributing to a "dynamic and driving accompanying style".
+Pianist Brad Mehldau commented that Kelly "dotted his eighth notes quite strongly, and in his own hands the effect was exhilarating".

 Kelly was an excellent sight reader, and could memorize parts very quickly, as well as play pieces he had heard but not read before.

 Several commentators have rated Kelly the best accompanist in jazz, including critic Ray Comiskey and music educator Mark Levine.
 Drummer Philly Joe Jones said that, as an accompanist, Kelly "puts down flowers behind a soloist.
 He never wanted to steal in.
 He just put together the right things."
 Pianist Bruce Barth pointed out that part of Kelly's success as an accompanist came from "occasional and compelling use of 'blues licks' and melodic phrases in place of chords."
 Pianist Sergio Pamies suggested that Kelly represents the bridge between the supportive comping of Red Garland and the conversational comping of Bill Evans.